Axway/amplify-team-mapping/README.md

 Then each team will be tagged either with `API development` or `Consumer` based on the corresponding organization attribute: development (true|false).

+**Note**

+In case you don't have a machine where the Axway CLI can be run within a graphical environment as well as accessing to the APIM APIs, you can run the script in 2 steps:

+* execute the script on the APIM machine after commenting the Axway CLI commands and the _createAmplifyTeam_ procedure.
+This will produce a file with the organization list (refer to `TEMP_FILE` for the file name).
+* download the produced file on the machine having Axway CLI and the script.
+* execute the script, by commenting the _listOrganization_ and uncommenting the _createAmplifyTeam_ procedure

 ## Let's try

 The script can run either on a Linux machine or under windows Cygwin.
 In both cases, a browser windows will popup for the user to enter his credentials.